devendranaga/cpp_manual/README.md

 **const**

+Be aware that `const` qualifier used to represent a constant value that never changes during the course of a program after the initialization.

 Below is one example of how weird `const` can get.
 Not sure of the usecase of the below snippet but very much works.

 ```cpp